 Once your rescan is complete you will still find your favorite stations on the same channel number as before.
 If you have rescanning difficulties, you can usually find instructions by selecting the Set-Up or Menu button on your television or converter box remote control.

 Still having issues?
-Consult the TV or converter box owner's manual for detailed instructions on how to run a channel scan, or contact customer service for your TV, antenna or converter box manufacturer.
+Consult the TV or converter box owner's manual for detailed instructions on how to run a channel scan, or contact customer service for your TV or converter box manufacturer.